 Is there any way around the tax charged to the company?

-HMRC rules state that the 32.5% tax can be avoided if the director’s loan account is paid off within the nine months.
-However, you will have to find the money to repay this.
-The company cannot subsidise this, as any money received will be subject to tax and possibly NI contributions, prior to using the net figure to clear the director’s loan account.
+HMRC rules state that you can avoid the 32.5% tax if the director’s loan account is paid off within the nine months.
+However, you will need to find the money to repay this.
+The company cannot subsidise this.
+This is because any money you receive will be subject to tax and possibly NI contributions.
+This is prior to using the net figure to clear the director’s loan account.
 An example of this is as follows:

 If you’re in the higher tax bracket and pay 40% on your salary and you owe your company £10,000 you’ll need an extra £17,241 gross pay to have enough left to settle what you owe.